devinit/digital-platform/country-year/spotlight-on-uganda/README.md

 # Spotlight on Uganda

-These files are used with the "Spotlight on Uganda" (http://data.devinit.org/#!/spotlight-on-uganda) visualisations on the DH
+These files are used with the "Spotlight on Uganda" (http://data.devinit.org/#!/spotlight-on-uganda) visualisations on the DH.

 We are breaking them out of the `country-year` repository.